 The FreeStyle Libre system comes in two parts: the continuously worn sensor, and a reader.

-After I remove my first sensor in a two weeks time, I will be sure to post some pictures, however it is best described as about the size of a quarter, and about two quarters deep.
+The FreeStyle Libre sensor as about the size of a quarter, and about two quarters deep.
 The disposable sensor tracks up to 8 hours of continuous data (so be sure to scan at least one every 8 hours), and a 14 day battery life.
-The 8 hours of data should not be an issue, we scan one before meals; once two hours later, and once before bed.
+The 8 hours of data should not be an issue, we scan once before meals; once two hours later, and once before bed.
 7 scans a day, or for me, as soon as I wake up – so 8.
 8 finger pricks, plus botched attempts – so 10 finger pricks saved a day!

 The cool thing about the Sensor is that it uses the same technology as our debit cards – near field communication (NFC) to speak to the reader.
 The Libre has its own glucose monitor that we are all familiar with, or you have the option – and this is even more cool.
 You can also use the NFC technology built into most modern smartphone devices to simply “tap and go”.
 Imagine a world where you no longer need to carry around your glucose monitor 24/7?